 - On search term – only when a specific keyword is typed in

 The position of the banner can be top or bottom.
 Our research has brought us to the conclusion that this is the best way to display a banner that is well-visible on all display types and sizes.

 This very handy feature is available for Athena Search Autocomplete.
 With it, customers can easily differentiate product results through categories.
 That is especially important since you can use the same keyword for different outputs.

 For example, when customers type in ‘shoes’, instead of seeing all shoes from the website they would be able to easily and quickly select their preferred gender.
 Retailers often use this functionality to differentiate products intended for women, men, and children.

-Other use cases are sales, outlet, new brands for multi-brand stores, new season, and similar.
+Other use cases are sales, outlets, new brands for multi-brand stores, new seasons, and similar.
 Meaning, if there is another tab, ‘New In’ for example – the keyword would display search results only for new products on the website when the tab is selected.
 This can be very useful for retailers since a new season usually has the highest prices.